-Picking Right Website Color Scheme
+Picking the Right Website Color Scheme

 The psychology of color plays a major role in the website as colors affect the psychology of a person in turn.
 Since a website is the single most potent marketing tool you can put across on the online space for the world to see, as a business owner, you need to make sure that the website colors must be in tune with your business, products and the philosophy of your brand.

 Colors and graphics, if chosen wisely, are sure to garner the best response.
-Choose your target audience, segment them according to age, gender, and demographics, and keep your brand philosophy while choosing the right color scheme for your website.
+Choose your target audience, segment them according to age, gender, and demographics, and keep your brand philosophy while choosing the right color scheme for your responsive website.

 How Specific Colors Influence Our Feelings & Decisions

 Different colors have different meanings and they affect human psychology accordingly.
 It’s vital as a brand to first know your target audience so that you can pick the right website color scheme based on that.

 Yellow denotes energy, brightness, and sunshine.
 However, choosing this color needs a lot of care as it can be quite overwhelming to the eye.